 The academy has a dress code that all students are expected to follow.
 There is an emphasis on being tidy and presentable.
 Students should recognise conflict over the dress code is inappropriate.
 The dress code applies both within school and on academy excursions.
 It is practical and allows a choice within very clear boundaries.
 We believe it is important to encourage all children to take responsibility for their own belongings; therefore they will be expected to look after their own uniform and take responsibility for any lost items.
 All items of uniform should be clearly labelled with first name, surname and year group.
-Lost property will be returned if named or kept in the office if not.
+Lost property will be returned if named or kept in the office, for one term, if not.
+At the end of each term unclaimed items are sold as pre-loved items to the school community at a discounted cost or given to charity.